 To meet this need, Orange has created a consumption-based model that includes the cloud-hosted desktop, workplace portal and device, all on a 30-day payment term.

 Now is the time for leaders to get it right.
 Think “virtual first,” and encourage employees to be an integral part of the process to achieve desired business outcomes within a hybrid-working model.
 And finally, don’t be afraid to adjust technologies and policies based on what is working well as the program moves forward.

-To learn more about how Orange Business Services can help you keep pace with digital workplace transformation, click here.
+To learn more about how Orange Business can help you keep pace with digital workplace transformation, click here.

 Jan has been writing about technology for over 22 years for magazines and web sites, including ComputerActive, IQ magazine and Signum.
 She has been a business correspondent on ComputerWorld in Sydney and covered the channel for Ziff-Davis in New York.